 The source of the Mississippi River, Lake Itasca, is a spring-fed bowl-shaped basin of lakes and bogs deep in the pine forests of northern Minnesota.
-Buses may sometimes disgorge groups of people to gawk at the spot where the mythical river emerges from the lake.
-In spite of the crowds at the source of the river, the Headwaters of the Mississippi River can be surprisingly tranquil.
+The Headwaters of the Mississippi River can be a crowded place, especially in summer, but the surrounding area can be surprisingly tranquil.
 Bear still roam wild; gray wolves bay at the moon; loons sing a haunting melody.

 As the Mississippi River leaves Lake Itasca—exiting to the north— it fishhooks through northern Minnesota, passing through large and moody lakes, gradually widening into a respectable stream.
-Lakes Bemidji, Cass, and Winnibigoshish (“miserable dirty water lake” in Ojibwe) are but three of the thousands of lakes created by glacial retreat that gave us so many places to build our summer homes.
+Lakes Bemidji, Cass, and Winnibigoshish (“miserable dirty water lake” in the Ojibwe Indian language) are but three of the thousands of lakes created by when the glaciers retreated, which gave us all those places to build summer homes.

-This land is the ancestral home of the Dakota nation, who moved further south beginning in the 17th century.
-Ojibwe—migrating west after conflict with Europeans and other Native Americans—moved into the area around the time the Dakota were moving south.
+This land is the ancestral home of Dakota and Ojibwe Indians.
+The Dakota moved further south and west beginning in the 17th century.
+The Ojibwe—migrating west after conflict with Europeans and other Native Americans—moved into the area around the time the Dakota were moving south.
 In the marshes, wild rice (not actually rice but the seed of an aquatic grass plant) is abundant; it has been a dietary staple for centuries and still is today.

 Most of the early European settlers were Scandinavians, folks who knew how to survive and thrive in the harsh northern climate.
 They came for jobs in logging and mining and built towns like Bemidji, Grand Rapids, Little Falls, Brainerd, and St. Cloud.
 For people who choose to live in the Headwaters region, winter isn’t just a season—it’s a lifestyle.
 Folks get outside regularly during the long and often brutal winter for cross-country skiing, broomball, and ice fishing; snowmobiles aren’t just recreational vehicles but another way to get to the local pub.

 The river, barricaded (but not tamed) by a series of dams built to raise water levels for big commercial boats, lulls its way through the valley except when the annual rise brought by melting snow and spring rains renders the dams irrelevant, if only for a few weeks.
-Canoes and fishing boats navigate the same channel as 15-barge tows that stretch four football fields long and kick up waves that could easily swamp the small boats.
+Canoes and fishing boats navigate the same channel as 15-barge tows that stretch four football fields long.

 The bluffs decrease in height as the river continues south and the wild sections are interrupted more often by industry and rows of corn where wetlands used to be.
 The river passes by Nauvoo—a small river town laden with a big dose of religious mythology—and Hannibal—a small city that has embraced its role in our cultural mythology.

 After St. Louis, the river is bigger, deeper, and faster.
-Nearly 100 miles south of St. Louis, the river passes through Thebes Gap, a seven-mile long gorge some 3000 feet wide bracketed by limestone bluffs up to 390 feet tall.
+Nearly 100 miles south of St. Louis, the river passes through Thebes Gap, a seven-mile long gorge some 3000 feet wide bracketed by limestone bluffs nearly 400 feet tall.
 The gorge ends at Commerce, Missouri and the landscape suddenly and dramatically opens up into the Mississippi Embayment.
 Until five million years ago (just yesterday!), this area was a shallow, northern arm of the Gulf of Mexico.
 Today, it is a 50-mile wide floodplain through which the Mississippi meanders.
-The New Madrid fault runs underneath this area and occasionally sends out small tremors to remind folks that it is still around and capable of more more, like the 1812 quake that did widespread damage to the area when it was only sparsely settled.
+The New Madrid fault runs underneath this area and occasionally sends out small tremors to remind folks that it is still around and capable of more, like the 1812 quake that did widespread damage when the region had few cities.

 South of the Ohio River, the Mississippi again doubles in volume and enters the broad, flat expanse of the alluvial floodplain in Mississippi and Arkansas known as the Delta.
 Here, cotton was once king; plantations and segregation ruled the day; and a music born of hardship inspired the world to get up and tell it like it is.